Biochemical Assays

 2 researchers across 1 institution

-This work involves close collaboration with researchers in molecular biology techniques and RNA and protein synthesis mechanisms.
-Engagement spans multiple institutions within the state, fostering a broad base of expertise.
+This field draws upon and contributes to molecular biology techniques and applications, as well as RNA and protein synthesis mechanisms.
+Engagement spans multiple institutions across the state, fostering collaborative opportunities in areas of mutual scientific interest.

 Top Researchers